Color and Saturation

-Because of that, to me, any feedback about color saturation is just you expressing how much you like/dislike the image, NOT how good or bad the level of color saturation actually is.
-It's not contributing anything to the author's goal, but a statement about what our own goal would have been.
+Because of that, to me, any feedback about color saturation is just you expressing how much you like/dislike a particular level of color saturation, NOT how good or bad the level of color saturation actually is.
+It’s not contributing anything to the author’s goal, but a statement about what your own goal would have been.

 There are a few cases however where feedback about saturation can be useful….

 One of such cases is when the operator simply isn’t sure if he or she gave the image the right amount of saturation.
 In that case, my feedback would be “well, what does it look right to you?”.
 Still, there may be a few factors where the author benefits from feedback about color saturation: maybe this person is trying to assess whether their interpretation matches other people’s opinions, or maybe the person was using a monitor that isn’t well calibrated, or still have little experience and are still learning, or they simply care more about what other people think (it does happen, unfortunately) and a few who simply have no idea what they’re doing.